ircdocs/parser-tests/README.md

 There are two included tests used to test these vectors, the Python and Golang programs.

 ### Python

 The `test.py` script uses the [girc](https://github.com/DanielOaks/girc) and [ircmatch](https://github.com/mammon-ircd/ircmatch>) libraries as reference implementations.

-To install these libraries, run `pip3 install --upgrade girc ircmatch`.
+To install these libraries, run:

+    pip3 install --upgrade girc ircmatch

-After that, simply run `python3 test.py`.
+After that, simply run the script with `python3 test.py` in the root dir.
+This will test everything we can test, and show the output.

+### Go

+The `test.go` script uses the [girc-go](https://github.com/DanielOaks/girc-go) packages as reference implementations.

+To install these packages, run:

+    go get -u ./...

+After that, simply run the script with `go run test.go run` in the root dir.
 This will test everything we can test, and show the output.

 ## Sources